PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ## Processing big data

 Let's dive right into it by looking at a classic node problem, counting all Node modules available on npm.
-The npm registry exposes http endpoint where you can get all registry content as JSON.
-If you are familiar with the command line you can try it out using `curl`.
+The npm registry exposes a http endpoint where we can get all registry content as JSON.
+Using the command line tool `curl` that included on most operating systems we can try it out.

 ```
 # Prints a new line delimited JSON stream of all modules.